balasuar/slate/source/includes/_soapheaders.md

 Reference to a named profile

 **Client:** string [50], *required*
-Client application name and version
+Client application name and version.
+This should unique identify the software client that is calling the AvaTax service, and should be consistent across all deployments of that client version. e.g. "Drupal Commerce 5.7"

 **Adapter:** string [50], *required*
 Name and version of the adapter.